deedy/Deedy-Resume/README.md

 1. **MacFonts** - uses fonts native to OSX - *Helvetica*, *Helvetica Neue* (and it's Light and Ultralight versions) and the CJK fonts *Heiti SC*, and *Heiti TC*.
 The EULA of these fonts prevents distribution on Open Source.
 2. **OpenFonts** - uses free open sourced variants that resemble the above.
 We use *Lato* (and many of its variants) and *Raleway*.

+It is licensed under the Apache License 2.0.

 ## Motivation